Chemical oxygen iodine laser: Principles of operation

 The laser operates at relatively low gas pressures, but the gas flow has to be nearing the speed of sound at the reaction time; even supersonic flow designs are described.
 The low pressure and fast flow make removal of heat from the lasing medium easy, in comparison with high-power solid-state lasers.
 The reaction products are potassium chloride, water, and oxygen.
 Traces of chlorine and iodine are removed from the exhaust gases by a halogen scrubber.

 History and applications

+History

+COIL was developed by the US Air Force at the Air Force Weapons Laboratory (now a part of the Air Force Research Laboratory), beginning in 1975, and first demonstrated in 1977.